 1 cup whole-wheat or panko bread crumbs

 1. Preheat oven to 375 degrees.
 Line a sheet pan with parchment paper.
-To make katsu sauce, stir together ketchup, 1/4 cup water, tamari, chili garlic sauce, and chili powder.
+To make katsu sauce, stir together ketchup, 1/4 cup water, tamari, chili garlic sauce and chili powder.
 Set aside to let flavors mingle.

 2. Line a sheet pan with paper towels.
 Cut tofu into 1-inch cubes.
 Place tofu cubes on paper towels and set aside.

 4. Gently press each tofu square to remove any excess moisture.
 Working in small batches with 3 or 4 pieces of tofu at a time, dredge the cubes in wheat flour, covering all sides.
-Transfer tofu to second bowl and coat all sides in the egg whites or flaxseed gel.
+Transfer tofu to second bowl and coat all sides in the egg whites.
 Lifting one piece of tofu at a time from egg whites, transfer to third bowl and coat all sides with bread crumbs.
 Place breaded tofu on prepared sheet pan.
 Repeat procedure until all tofu is breaded.

 5. Place pan in oven and bake until lightly browned, 15 minutes.
 Flip tofu with a spatula and cook for another 15 minutes.
 Remove tofu katsu from oven and serve warm with katsu sauce alongside.